-Only in normal mode the alarm is cleared automatically as soon as any one link is up.
-However, in HSR or PRP mode, an admin or operator user has to clear it manually via Maintenance > Network > RESET_RED_SUPERVISION_FRAMES.
+In normal mode the alarm is cleared automatically as soon as any one link is up.
+In HSR or PRP mode, an admin or operator user has to clear it manually via Maintenance > Network > RESET\RED\SUPERVISION\FRAMES or if the automatic supervision frame reset is enabled under Configuration > Network > Redundancy > Auto reset SVF, the alarm is cleared automatically after a few seconds given the redundancy is fully restored.